Otemba/paypal-to-eth/README.md

 <h1 id="welcome-to-otemba">Welcome to Otemba!</h1>
 <p>Non-blocking payment provider for simple Ethereum contracts.
-It enables easy mining and inspection of Contracts in the Ethereum blockchain.</p>
+It enables easy mining and inspection of Contracts in the Ethereum blockchain for users without Ethers.</p>
 <h1 id="release-plan">Release plan</h1>

 <table>